Frequently Asked Questions

 What is Q-Fest?

-Q-Fest is a 5-day film festival hosted and programmed through the Gender-Sexuality Resource Center (GSRC) at UW-Eau Claire.
+Q-Fest is a 5-day film festival hosted and programmed by the Gender-Sexuality Resource Center (GSRC) at UW-Eau Claire.

 Does it cost anything?